Achrafka00/Smart_RH/README.md

 ## From Prototype to Production: Next Steps

 This application currently uses an in-memory mock database for rapid prototyping.
 To make this a real, production-ready application, the next critical step is to integrate a persistent database.

-**Recommended Database: Firebase Firestore**

-Given the stack, **Firebase Firestore** is the ideal choice.
-It's a scalable, serverless NoSQL database that works seamlessly with Next.js.

-### Steps to Integrate Firestore:

-1.  **Set up a Firebase Project**: If you don't have one, create a new project in the [Firebase Console](https://console.firebase.google.com/).
-2.  **Enable Firestore**: In your Firebase project, go to the Firestore Database section and create a new database.
-3.  **Generate Firebase Config**: In your project settings, create a new Web App and copy the `firebaseConfig` object.
-This will be used to initialize the Firebase SDK in the application.
-4.  **Update Services**: The data service files (e.g., `src/lib/services/employee.service.ts`, `src/lib/services/absence.service.ts`) need to be refactored to use the Firestore SDK instead of the mock data arrays.
-This involves replacing array manipulations (`.find`, `.push`, `.filter`) with Firestore queries (`getDoc`, `addDoc`, `query`).

-Once you're ready, I can help with refactoring the service files to use the Firebase SDK.